appcanary/crustacean/README.md

 This will create a migration file at `PROJECTROOT/migrations/user/DATE.edn`

-You can also create a named migration
+You can also add a name to a migration:

 ```clojure
 (crustacean.migrations/new-migration user "create-user-model")